Chicken Goshtaba

 (Chicken Meatballs in Yogurt Curry)

-You might be picturing your average meatballs swimming in tomato sauce, but hold on!
-Goshtaba are something totally different.
-Goshtaba are juicy, pillowy orbs of minced lamb or chicken, nestled in a fragrant yogurt curry that sings with the melody of Kashmiri spices.
-Now you might be thinking meatballs in yogurt?
-Isn't that weird?"
-Trust me, my friend, this is no ordinary yogurt situation.
-The magic lies in yakhni, a unique Kashmiri yogurt preparation infused with spices and simmered to perfection.
-It's like a warm hug for your soul, enveloping the meatballs in a creamy embrace that's both comforting and tantalizing.
+When you think of meatballs, you probably imagine them swimming in tomato sauce, right?
+Well, think again!
+Goshtaba is a whole other story.
+These are juicy, tender meatballs made from minced lamb or chicken, nestled in a wonderfully fragrant yogurt curry loaded with Kashmiri spices.
+You might be thinking, "Meatballs in yogurt?
+That's weird!"
+But trust me, this isn't your typical yogurt dish.
+The magic lies in the yakhni, a special Kashmiri yogurt mix with spices that's cooked to perfection.
+It's like a warm hug for your taste buds, wrapping those meatballs in a creamy, comforting delight.

 Where is Goshtaba from?